 Ellie Bartowski and the Unparalleled Heart

-What I have personally always appreciated about Ellie isn’t just the fact that she’s kind, but she is realistically nice.
+What I have personally always appreciated about Ellie isn’t just the fact that she’s kind, but she is genuinely nice.
 She isn’t overly optimistic or tirelessly positive by any means.
 She’s somebody we all know.
 The world would be infinitely greater if we had more people like Leslie Knope in it, but the harsh reality is that it’s hard to be as positive and spirited all the time.
 Instead, Ellie was kind where need be, but she was also assertive and at times, wildly (and understandably) annoyed.

 As a woman whose mother (and father) both left without explanations, you’d expect Ellie to be colder and more closed off to the world.
 And while trust never came easy to her, she did what was necessary—she chose to love instead.
 She chose to hold on to the people in her life tighter than she could have held on to her parents.
 She chose to take care of her brother and later, she chose to take care of their loved ones.

 Ellie became the kind of mother she wished she had and the kind of supportive figure she always longed for.
 Where she could have closed her heart to the world, instead she opened it fully, along with her door in order to welcome those that didn’t have homes.
 (And reluctantly even, to the John Caseys of the world.)
-Ellie cared and she cared deeply, but she cared even she didn’t necessarily have it in her to.
+Ellie cared and she cared deeply, but she cared even though she didn’t necessarily have it in her to.

 She was cautious towards those that deserved it.
 She was warm and gentle with those who needed it.
 It might not have been easy to gain Ellie Bartowski’s trust, but once it was established, she was a confidant through and through.
 There was nothing she wouldn’t do for those she loved, including trusting blindly if their lives were at stake.